How to use the Open Graph share Facebook debugger

 What is the Open Graph?

-Open Graph is a data-sharing protocol invented by Facebook to optimize the content of a web page to share and publish it on all the social networks of the Facebook group: Facebook, Instagram, Messenger, What’s app, …
+Open Graph is a data-sharing protocol invented by Facebook to optimize the content of a page to share and publish it on social networks: Facebook, Instagram, Messenger, What’s app, …

-These data, called metadata because they are not directly visible to the page visitor but are in the source code of the web page, are also used by search engines to understand a page’s content better.
+They are called metadata because they are not directly visible to the page visitor but are in the source code of the page, are also used by search engines to understand a page’s content better.

-The syntax is: og for Open Graph and the name of the property, like title, url, image, …
+The syntax is: og for Open Graph and the name of the property, like image, type, video, …

-og:image will contain some information, herethe url, of the image of the link.
+og:image contains some information, herethe url, of the image of the link.

 <meta property="og:title" content="ceci est un titre"/>